-- There is information on the inclusion page of the school website: OS - SEND (stvincent.herts.sch.uk) - Information on courses and workshops in the local area is regularly sent out via Parentmail as well as the school Twitter account. - Hertfordshire SENDIASS is a free, impartial Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS) for children, young people with special educational needs and/or disability (SEND) aged 0 to 25 years and their parents on issues relating to SEND.
+- There is information on the inclusion page of the school website: OS SEND (stvincent.herts.sch.uk) which includes links to local and national sources of support. - Information on courses and workshops in the local area is regularly sent out via Parentmail as well as the school X account. - Hertfordshire SENDIASS is a free, impartial Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS) for children, young people with special educational needs and/or disability (SEND) aged 0 to 25 years and their parents on issues relating to SEND.
 They provide information, advice and support through our helpline service, online resources, at events and workshops as well as through individual casework.
 Home (hertssendiass.org.uk)